Notes on the Geography of Argentina: Avenida de Mayo

 Named for Argentina's Independence Day (9 July, 1816), work began on the road in 1935.
 Some of it opened in 1937, but the greater part only in the 1960s.
 Even so, the road is only two miles long.

 The view south along 9 de Julio.
 The central lanes are for buses.
 Think you could throw a ball across the street?
 Cast a line?
-The building deflecting the road is now the Ministry of Health but was originally the Ministry of Public Works, from 1936.
+The street is 500 feet wide.
+The building blocking the road is now the Ministry of Health but was originally the Ministry of Public Works, from 1936.
 The figure on the wall is supposed to be Eva Perón.

 We're looking east from a point just five minute's walk from the Av.
 9 de Julio.
 The bubbly building in the center is the Palacio Barolo, from 1921.
 It's flanked by a non-entity from the 1960s and, on this side, by the Edificio la Inmobiliaria.